WUSTL-CSE222-FS18/studio-01-studio01_brandl_shenoy/README.md

 ***Q1.7 Briefly summarize your findings as a Designer.
 Is the customer happy with your work?
 How could it be further improved?***

+Customer seems to be happy overall, their idea was similar to our idea.
+It could be further improved by making it even more attractive to users.

 ***Q1.8 Briefly summarize your findings as a Customer.
 Will the proposed solution meet your needs?
 Was it substantially different than what you may have initially envisioned?***

+the solution was an improvement over our proposed solution.
+However, we felt that the application was limited in its use because it had to partner with individual websites for the application to work perfectly.

 (5 minutes): Reverse roles.
 Designers and Customers: Fill in your answers to the question above.